 It was a dark day for America.

-On Wednesday, as Congress gathered to formally certify the electoral college results of the November election and recognize former Vice President Joe Biden as president-elect, tens of thousands of President Donald Trump's supporters gathered outside.
+A year ago today, as Congress gathered to formally certify the electoral college results of the November election and recognize former Vice President Joe Biden as president-elect, tens of thousands of President Donald Trump's supporters gathered outside.

 Most were there to peacefully protest.
 That's their right.

 But then, as the House and Senate began debating challenges to the results from a number of GOP lawmakers, chaos.
 A mob of the president's supporters rioted, breaking through police security lines and storming the nation's Capitol.
 They broke windows and destroyed property.
 They took over offices and roamed the halls taking selfies.
-One woman was shot.
-She later died.
-Fourteen law enforcement officers were injured.
-One died.

 The Capitol had to be evacuated.
 So did other nearby buildings, including the Library of Congress.